 As of 2013, the same rules and laws apply to Christiania as the rest of Denmark.
 This continues to be the case in 2023.

 While there are some issues between Christiania and the Danish government, and while we don’t intend to take any sides in this, we highly recommend going to Christiania.
 Maybe you will love it, or maybe you will hate it.
 But it’s unlike any other any other area in Denmark, and it’s very interesting to talk to the locals there.
 The nature in the Freetown Christiania is also wonderful, like an oasis in the city of Copenhagen, which is otherwise full of urban developments.

 So going there definitely makes sense, and we recommend it – but how do you get there?

 Since it’s quite central in Copenhagen, you can probably walk there, depending on where you are staying.

-Christiania is located in the Christianshavn area of Copenhagen.
-It is one of the city’s wealthiest areas, if we look away from Christiania.
+Christiania is located within the Christianshavn area of Copenhagen.
+It is one of the city’s wealthiest areas if we look aside from Christiania.